mzyui/weavetui/README.md

 *   `weavetui_core/`: A foundational library defining core TUI traits (`Component`, `ComponentAccessor`), event handling mechanisms, and utility functions.
 *   `weavetui_derive/`: A procedural macro crate providing the `#[component]` attribute for automatic trait implementation, simplifying component creation.

-## ⚙️ How `weavetui` Works
+## ⚙️ How `weavetui` Works: A Simplified Overview

-`weavetui` is designed to simplify the development of complex Text User Interface (TUI) applications in Rust.
-Its essence lies in its component-based architecture and the use of procedural macros to reduce boilerplate.
-Here's a detailed overview of how it works:
+`weavetui` simplifies TUI development in Rust through a component-based architecture and powerful procedural macros.
+Here's a breakdown of its core mechanics:

 ```mermaid
 graph TD